-- 1 (3) It is organized to engage primarily in manufacturing, processing, 2 warehousing, wholesaling, research and development, information 3 technology, or a service-related industry.
-4 (4) It does not engage as a substantial part of its business in any of the - (4) It does not engage as a substantial part of its business in any of the following: - a.
+Repealed by Session Laws 1996, Second Extra Session, c.
+14, s.
+7. - (3) It is organized to engage primarily in manufacturing, processing, warehousing, wholesaling, research and development, or a service-related industry. - (4) It does not engage as a substantial part of its business in any of the following: - a.
 Providing a professional service as defined in Chapter 55B of the General Statutes. - b.
 Construction or contracting. - c.
 Selling or leasing at retail. - d.
-The purchase, sale, or development, or purchasing, Purchasing, developing, selling, or holding for investment of commercial paper, notes, other indebtedness, financial instruments, securities, or real property, or otherwise make making investments. - e.
+The purchase, sale, or development, or purchasing, selling, or holding for investment of commercial paper, notes, other indebtedness, financial instruments, securities, or real property, or otherwise make investments. - e.
 Providing personal grooming or cosmetics services. - f.
-Offering any form of entertainment, amusement, recreation, or athletic or fitness activity for which an admission or a membership is charged. - (5) It was not formed for the primary purpose of acquiring all or part of the stock stock, other ownership interest, or assets of one or more existing businesses. - (6) It is not a real estate-related business.
+Offering any form of entertainment, amusement, recreation, or athletic or fitness activity for which an admission or a membership is charged. - (5) It was not formed for the primary purpose of acquiring all or part of the stock or assets of one or more existing businesses. - (6) It is not a real estate-related business.

 The effective date of registration for a qualified business venture whose application is accepted for registration is 60 days before the date its application is filed.
-No credit or exclusion of gain is allowed under this Part for an investment made before the effective date of the registration or after the registration is revoked.
+No credit is allowed under this Part for an investment made before the effective date of the registration or after the registration is revoked.
 For the purpose of this Article, if a taxpayer's investment is placed initially in escrow conditioned upon other investors' commitment of additional funds, the date of the investment is the date escrowed funds are transferred to the qualified business venture free of the condition.

-To remain qualified as a qualified business venture, the business must renew its registration annually as prescribed by rule by filing a financial statement for the most recent fiscal year that is audited or reviewed by an independent certified public accountant showing gross revenues, as determined in accordance with generally accepted accounting principles, of five million dollars (\$5,000,000) or less on a consolidated basis and an application for renewal in which the business certifies the facts required in the original application.
+To remain qualified as a qualified business venture, the business must renew its registration annually as prescribed by rule by filing a financial statement for the most recent fiscal year showing gross revenues, as determined in accordance with generally accepted accounting principles, of five million dollars (\$5,000,000) or less on a consolidated basis and an application for renewal in which the business certifies the facts required in the original application.

-Failure of a qualified business venture to renew its registration by the applicable deadline shall resultresults in revocation of its registration effective as of the next day after the renewal deadline, but shall does not result in forfeiture of tax credits previously allowed to taxpayers who invested in the business except as provided in G.S.
+Failure of a qualified business venture to renew its registration by the applicable deadline shall result in revocation of its registration effective as of the next day after the renewal deadline, but shall not result in forfeiture of tax credits previously allowed to taxpayers who invested in the business except as provided in G.S.
 105-163.014.
 The Secretary of State shall send the qualified business venture notice of revocation within 60 days after the renewal deadline.
 A qualified business venture may apply to have its registration reinstated by the Secretary of State by filing an application for reinstatement, accompanied by the reinstatement application fee and a late filing penalty of one thousand dollars (\$1,000), within 30 days after receipt of the revocation notice from the Secretary of State.
 A business that seeks approval of a new application for registration after its registration has been revoked must also pay a penalty of one thousand dollars (\$1,000).
 A registration that has been reinstated is treated as if it had not been revoked.

-If the gross revenues of a qualified business venture exceed five million dollars (\$5,000,000) in a fiscal year, the business must notify the Secretary of State in writing of this fact by filing a financial statement that is audited or reviewed by an independent certified public accountant showing the revenues of the business for that year.
+If the gross revenues of a qualified business venture exceed five million dollars (\$5,000,000) in a fiscal year, the business must notify the Secretary of State in writing of this fact by filing a financial statement showing the revenues of the business for that year.